 - Complete the online New Zealand Traveller Declaration (NZTD)Opens external site in a new window.
 This Traveller Pass needs to be presented at check-in.

-- Take 2 rapid antigen tests (RATs) on Day 0/1 and Day 5/6 and declare your results.
+- Take 2 rapid antigen tests (RATs) on Day 0/1 and Day 5/6 of arrival and declare your results.

 If you're unable to be vaccinated due to medical reasons or you return a positive pre-departure COVID-19 test result, you may still be able to travel with us in some circumstances: